ligato/docs/docs/tutorials/08_grpc-tutorial.md

 !!! danger "Important"
     This approach is for testing purposes only.
 In practice, a race condition could occur since we cannot tell which will run first: `watchNotif` or `configure`.
 This is not harmful here because notifications are read from the server cache.
 In theory, it could be a problem if the client configures >100 interfaces before the watcher starts.
 The result could be loss of some notifications.

-After starting the client, the GRPC plugin sends the interface configuration which is received in the vpp-agent server and programmed into the VPP.
+After starting the client, the GRPC plugin sends the interface configuration which is received in the VPP agent server and programmed into the VPP.
 The server then sends a notification back to the client.

 For illustrative purposes, here is the output log from the client application:
 ```bash